Empty Nest Hobbies: Blogging

 - You are ready for your first post!
 Write it and send it out to all of your friends and family and ask them to subscribe to your blog.
 There are a number of free options like Mailchimp for setting up newsletters.
 If you blog for a while and love it and want a top of the line email service, I use Convert Kit.

 - Elite Blog Academy: I was fortunate enough to buy this course several years ago when the course cost much, much less.
 It is the most comprehensive course I am aware of on blogging.
 It will eat your lunch!
 It took me over a year to complete it.
 BUT, it will lay down the basics and beyond of what it takes to share your work with more than your friends and family and to start making some money.
+This course opens a few times a year and costs around $1000.

 - Listening to podcasts is a great way to learn while you drive around in your car or are at home and the best part is that they are FREE!
 If the host offers courses and other paid services, their podcast will let you get to know them for as long as you want before diving into their paid products.